lixenwraith/log/doc/compatibility-adapters.md

         if strings.Contains(msg, "performance") {
             return log.LevelWarn
         }
-        // Return 0 to use default detection return 0
+        // Return 0 to use the adapter's default log level (log.LevelInfo by default) return 0
     }),
 )